 - Three nights lodging based on single occupancy

 - Photo instruction in the field and classroom post-processing*

-- Water, snack, one working lunch and a group dinner
+- Water, snack, two group meals

 - Permit and entrance fees